 In a proof-assistant, after formalizing the primitive notions of the theory (under study), the user develops the proofs interactively by means of (proof) tactics, and when a proof is finished a "proof-term" is created.
-This proof-term closely corresponds to a standard mathematical proof (in natural deduction style).
+This proof-term closely corresponds to a standard mathematical proof.